 .... that you are thinking that he is thinking?
 This is the funny paradox that is a big factor in the financial markets.
 In 'A mathematician plays the stock market' by John Allen Paulos, the author analyzes where this is going and what it means.

 In his book, he refers to something John Maynard Keynes once said.
 Keynes thought that trading is much like a beauty contest in the newspaper (which was popular in his days).
 The reader could choose among a hundred contestants and send in their choice of five.
 The reader would win if the five contestants he had chosen became the contest winners for getting the most votes.

 So the job of the reader is not to pick the contestants by his own taste, but he must anticipate what the average opinion expects the average opinion to be.
 This reasoning is done by every reader, and there you have the what-is-he-thinking-that-I-am-thinking-that-he-is-thinking.
-Wikipedia has a full description of this experiment also introducing the Nash equilibrium.
+Wikipedia has a full description of this experiment and also introduces the Nash equilibrium.

-This may sound like you're fighting a trading battle with your neighbor, it's not.
+This may sound like you're fighting a trading battle with your neighbor, but it's not.
 It's all about realizing the fact that there are many other opinions out there and that the market may not follow your expectations, no matter 'how right' you are.